DGRC-PT/HPOSim_Helper_Scripts/README.md

 ### Walk-through

 1. Download the genes_to_phenotype.txt file from HPO website
+2. Download the phenotype_annotation.tab file of the same release, also available on the HPO website
-2. Run:
+3. Run:

-    `python3 convert_to_prepare_rda.py genes_to_phenotype.txt phen_R disease_hpo disease_gene terms term_disease`
+    `python3 convert_to_prepare_rda.py genes_to_phenotype.txt phen_R disease_hpo disease_gene terms term_disease phenotype_annotation.tab`

     (phen_R, disease_hpo, disease_gene, terms, and term_disease are output files)

-3. Run the R-script make_RDA.R on the same directory where the previously output files are located, or change their paths on the R-script. **The output of this script will be the  hpodata.rda file.**
+4. Run the R-script make_RDA.R on the same directory where the previously output files are located, or change their paths on the R-script. **The output of this script will be the  hpodata.rda file.** Note: create and use the RDA file with the same R version.
+Otherwise the file might not work.

 ## HPO.db creation